Imalent LD70 EDC flashlight review: 4000 LUMENS

 Build Quality, knurling, threads, and anodization

-As earlier mentioned, it does not have a traditional knurling, the aluminium light is square shaped with rounded corners.
+As earlier mentioned, it does not have traditional knurling.
+The light is square-shaped with rounded corners.
 There is a smooth outer tube wrapped around the inner tube/light with cutouts and the Imalent engraving.
-It is not a traditional shaped light, Imalent has really put some effort in this lights design to make it very unique.
+It is not a traditional shaped light, Imalent has really put some effort into this light’s design to make it very unique.

 Anodisation seems to be very good, it does not show flaws or marks after a little abuse.
 Usually i discuss the threads as well, but since this light does not come with a removable cell there is no need to discuss that because it just simply doesnt have any!